brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 * Personal preference: it's nice to get into camp on the earlier side and get first crack at selecting a tent site.
 * I never hiked with a headlight.
 Headlight hiking should be for emergencies only.
-Scheduled night hikes to push more miles is asking for trouble in my view.
+Scheduling night hikes to push more miles is asking for trouble in my view.
 * I used hiking poles.
 * I only had three falls.
 In my experience, if I found myself tripping